 Reimbursement for Travel Expenses

 Board Rule 203(d) states: “Medical expenses shall include but are not limited to the reasonable cost of travel between the employee’s home and the place of examination or treatment or physical therapy, or pharmacy.”
-Your reimbursement is calculated per mile traveled.
+Therefore, your reimbursement is calculated per mile traveled.
 Because of fluctuations in fuel prices, this figure is subject to change at the State Board of Workers’ Compensation’s discretion.

 Also, when you need care that is “beyond your home city” and the travel time is four hours or more, you are entitled to recover the actual cost of your meals and lodging.
 The cap on the cost of meals is $30 per day.
 You may also be reimbursed additional compensation for your hotel and other related travel costs.

-How Long Do Reimbursements Take
+How Long Does Reimbursements for Mileage Take

 After you submit a request for reimbursement, the insurance company has thirty (30) days to reimburse you for approved expenses.
 If the insurance company fails to reimburse you within thirty (30) days of receiving your request, a penalty will be added to the reimbursement amount.